sheisacreative/color-generator/README.md

 ## Features:

-- Selected a color by typing
+- Select a color by typing
-- Selecteb a color by color picker
+- Select a color by color picker
 - Submit a color
 - Generate tints and shades
 - Copy colors to clipboard